-We have submitted a Pediatric Study Plan, or PSP, which contains a partial waiver of the requirement to submit pediatric assessments of TNX-102 SL per Section 505B(a)(4)(A)(i) of the FDCA.
-Final PSP requirement will be determined at the time of NDA approval.
+We have an Agreed Initial Pediatric Study Plan, or iPSP, with the FDA.
+The iPSP contains (i) an agreement whereby we will submit a protocol to conduct a single dose, open-label pharmacokinetic study in adolescent patients (13-17 years of age) with fibromyalgia before our NDA filing and (ii) a partial waiver of the requirement to submit pediatric assessments of TNX-102 SL per Section 505B(a)(4) (A)(i) of the FDCA.
+A Final Pediatric Study Plan requirement will be determined at the time of the NDA approval.

-Based our discussions with the FDA and the FDA formal meeting minutes, we will not have to conduct special populations (geriatric and renal/hepatic impaired), drug-drug interaction or a cardiovascular safety study to support the NDA filing.
-Due to the well-established safety profile of CBP at much higher doses than we proposed for FM, the FDA requests no risk management plan or medication guide for this product.
+Based our discussions with the FDA and the FDA official meeting minutes, we will not have to conduct special populations (geriatric and renal/hepatic impaired), drug-drug interaction or cardiovascular safety studies to support the NDA filing.
+Due to the well-established safety profile of CBP at much higher doses than we proposed for FM, the FDA has not requested a risk management plan or medication guide for this product.